Bulletin #4029, Saving Money With Homemade Convenience Mixes

 Creaming shortening or margarine with sugar helps produce a cookie with a tender texture.
 Substituting oil in a cookie recipe may change the texture and volume.

 Most recipes will not work if you eliminate all of the fat.
 But reducing fat is a good choice.
-Flavor does not have to be lost when reducing fat in recipes to make them healthier.
+The flavor does not have to be lost when reducing fat in recipes to make them healthier.
 When you modify a recipe using fruit purees, replace the amount of fat called for in the recipe with half as much puree.

-You can easily make your own mixes at home for many floured-based foods (cakes, quick breads, pie crusts, cookies), as well as foods containing a variety of spices, such as spaghetti sauce, chili sauce, and meat loaf.
+You can easily make your own mixes at home for many floured-based foods (cakes, quick breads, pie crusts, cookies), as well as foods containing a variety of spices, such as spaghetti sauce, chili sauce, and meatloaf.

 Using a favorite recipe, combine all of the dry ingredients with margarine.
 Blend well and refrigerate in an airtight container, labeled with directions for preparing.
 Date it, and use within 3 months.
 When you are ready to use the mix, empty it into a bowl and add liquid ingredients, such as eggs, milk, water, and vanilla, as given in the original recipe.